JoshuaZaneBarsky/Handovers/README.md

 - Tower.py: Contains the Tower class for a tower object.
 - Parameters.py: The file that gets and sets the parameters of device, tower, and tkinter tools.
 - Graphics.py: The file that will create our visual representation
+- Images: Foler that contains images that can be displayed as symbols on the canvas.

 Input: None.